 While the debate is still raging on whether we should feed our feline friends raw chicken or not, we’ve put together a quick guide looking at the benefits and the risks of feeding your cat raw meat.

 Raw diet for cats is a controversial topic.
-With benefits and drawbacks on both sides of the argument, there is no wonder specialists are yet to find the definitive answer to the question of should cats eat raw chicken or indeed any other raw meat.
+With benefits and drawbacks on both sides of the argument, there is no wonder specialists are yet to find the definitive answer to the question of whether should cats eat raw chicken or indeed any other raw meat.
 Here is what you need to know about the pros and cons of this type of diet.

 Can cats eat raw chicken?